linode/docs/docs/guides/databases/mysql/introduction-to-sql-commands/index.md

 ## Create, Alter, and Drop Tables using DDL Commands

 From a Command Line Interface (CLI), execute the DDL's `CREATE TABLE` command followed by the name of the table.
 Within the parenthesis, enter the table data, starting with a column for labeling each row’s data followed by a column indicating the data type that this row holds. `CHAR` indicates a fixed-length string data type and `VARCHAR` indicates a variable-length string data type.
-The final column, where the `NOT NULL` attribute ensures that a record cannot be added to the table if any of the NOT NULL columns do not have data associated with them.
+The final column, where the `NOT NULL` attribute ensures that a record cannot be added to the table if any of the `NOT NULL` columns do not have data associated with them.

 {{< note >}}
 The `CREATE TABLE` statement is delimited with a trailing semicolon (;), although it is possible that some commercial relational database systems may not require that delimiter.
+{{< /note >}}

+{{< note >}}
+Unless mentioned otherwise, all the database commands demonstrated in this guide works well on both **MySQL** and **PostgreSQL**.
 {{< /note >}}

 To create the `Student` table, execute the following command: